keyxcode/hear-harmony/README.md

 ### How to use

-On the ***Train*** page, press the *"Reference"* button, carefully listen to it, then press *"Random"*, which gives you from one to five random notes, depending on the number you select.
-Next, play your guess on the on-screen piano until you get it right.
+On the ***Train*** page, press *"Reference"*, carefully listen to it, then press *"Random"*, which gives you one to five random notes, depending on the number you select.
+Next, play your guesses on the on-screen piano until you get all of them right.

-After you get the answers right, press *"Shuffle"* to get a new set of random notes.
-If it's too difficult, you could press *"Answers"*, which reveals the notes to you.
+After you get the answer right, press *"Shuffle"* to get a new set of random notes.
+If the challenge is too difficult, you could press *"Answers"*, which reveals the notes to you.

 The *"Prefer sharp spelling"* switch toggles between flat and sharp spelling for the on-screen note names.